One year ago, on March 20, 2020, Nevada Governor Steve Sisolak closed the iconic Las Vegas Strip.

 If someone in the home did suffer from COVID-19, follow the CDC’s instructions for cleaning.
 You’ll find them at cdc.gov.

 We’ve rounded up some cleaning tips that homeowners may not consider (but they should) when they’re spring cleaning.
-This week, we start with the air you breath (and smell).
+This week, we start with the air you breathe (and smell).

 Most homeowners forget that there are more filters in the home than the one for the HVAC system.